hkan/node-destroyable-listener/README.md

 The package provides a simplist API to extend Node.js's event listener creators.
 What eventually changes is that creator functions will return an Object with a `destroy` method so that you don't have to have a reference to event listener's function in order to remove the listener.

+That text :point_up: sounds confusing?
+Check the comparison below.

 ### Removing a listener with the conventional way:

     const Events = require('events')